AdobeDocs/experience-platform.en/help/edge/e2e.md

 ![Schemas workspace](./images/e2e/schemas.png)

 A dialog appears that prompts you to start adding field groups to the schema.
 In order to send events using the Web SDK, you must add the field group **[!UICONTROL AEP Web SDK ExperienceEvent Mixin]**.
-This field group contains definitions for data that is automatically collected by the Web SDK library.
+This field group contains definitions for data attributes that are automatically collected by the Web SDK library.

 Use the search bar to narrow down the list to help find this field group easier.
 Once you have found it, select it from the list before selecting **[!UICONTROL Add field groups]**.